 Consistent across most opioids, alcohol use will increase the severity of side effects.
 Provided by Frontiers in Pharmacology, below is a list of other types of drugs that will also increase the dangers of opioid use.

 - Anticholinergics (dicycloverine)

 - Antiinflammatory or analgesic drugs (Ibuprofen, acetaminophen, salicylic acid, naproxen)

 - Antidepressants (fluoxetine, mirtazapine, citalopram, sertraline, amitriptyline, venlafaxine)

 - Antipsychotics (clorprormazine, risperidone, quetiapine, olanzapine, doxepin, promethazine)

 - Benzodiazepines (diazepam, alprazolam, nordiazepam, chlordiazepoxide, etizolam tablets, lorazepam)

 Sometimes combining opioids with particular medications can lead to death.
 Before mixing, be sure to contact a pharmacist for recommendations.

 Explore your opioid addiction treatment options today.
+As one of the best, long-term rehabs in North Carolina, our experts have your back.
 Dial (828) 518-6996 to speak with an Asheville Recovery Center representative to begin your journey.